 - Belt may be upside down - I have tried this just to see what happens.
 In my experience the heart rate typically shows too low on the monitor.
 I'm guessing that all belts are made such that the brand name should be right side up.

-No reading at all usually indicates that the contacts are not sufficiently wet AND salty (assuming it's actually synchronized with the watch).
+No reading at all usually indicates that the contacts are not sufficiently salty/wet (assuming it's actually synchronized with the watch).
 You can sometimes test the belt by pressing over the contact area while wearing it... if this helps, then wetting, tightening, cleaning may solve the problem.
 This will not likely help if the battery is bad, or it's upside down.

 I may refer to my own numbers, so I'll provide the context here.